Kingston, Tennessee

 Kingston is a city in and the county seat of Roane County, Tennessee, United States.
 This city is thirty-six miles southwest of Knoxville.
-It had a population of 5,934 at the 2010 United States census, and is included in the Harriman, Tennessee Micropolitan Statistical Area.
+As of the 2020 census, Kingston had a population of 5,953.
+It is included in the Harriman, Tennessee Micropolitan Statistical Area.
 Kingston is adjacent to Watts Bar Lake.

 History

 Kingston has its roots in Fort Southwest Point, which was built just south of present-day Kingston in 1792.
 At the time, Southwest Point was on the fringe of the legal settlement area for Euro-Americans.
 A Cherokee village, headed by Chief Tollunteeskee, was situated just across the river, at what is now Rockwood.
 In 1805, Colonel Return J. Meigs, who operated out of Southwest Point, was appointed Cherokee Agent, effectively moving the agency from the Tellico Blockhouse to Southwest Point.
 The city of Kingston was established on October 23, 1799, as part of an effort to partition Knox County (the initial effort to form a separate county failed, but succeeded two years later).
 Kingston was named after Major Robert King, an officer at Fort Southwest Point in the 1790s.